RadicalES/libcamera/README.rst

  libcamera
 ===========

+**Adopted and test version**
+This version is a merge between various repos to try and get a stable working release for Android 14.

 **A complex camera support library for Linux, Android, and ChromeOS**

 Cameras are complex devices that need heavy hardware image processing